javi-jimenez/gcodis/README.md

     - Copies the generated debootstrap
 	- Converts the deployed environment to LXC
   - The LXC container runs on Debian unstable
-  - The script can be used in OpenWrt trunk, which provides lxc commands and debootstrap
+  - The script can be used in OpenWrt trunk, which provides lxc commands (except lxc-create) and debootstrap

 Changelog
 ----